-By virtue of being a heavily-funded startup and its anchoring in the well-connected incubator, Y-Combinator, Xobni has relationships with social networks like LinkedIn which gives them access to private API calls such as being able to search for a profile by submitting an email address.
-This enables Xobni to get better results occassionally.
+By virtue of being a heavily-funded startup and its anchoring in the well-connected incubator, Y-Combinator, Xobni had relationships with social networks like LinkedIn which gives them access to private API calls such as being able to search for a profile by submitting an email address.
+This enables Xobni to get better results occasionally.

 The Live Inbox sidebar can be resized within Outlook by dragging its leftmost edge horizontally (or the right most edge if you are using a hebrew version of Outlook) with your mouse.
-Please note that positional changes are not possible at this time due to limitations of the Add-in architecture.
 In addition, you can also resize the heights of each of the sub-panels by clicking on and dragging the panel borders up or down.
 This will enable you to use up as much or little desktop real estate for any of the panels that you deem important or not so.
-You can also collapse the entire Live Inbox sidepanel into a "collapsed state" where only a summary set of information is displayed as you navigate from mail to mail.
+You can also collapse the entire Live Inbox side panel into a "collapsed state" where only a summary set of information is displayed as you navigate from mail to mail.
 You can expand/collapse the side bar at any time.

 In Live Inbox versions > 2.7.3, you can specify the width of Live Inbox as a percentage of the Outlook width.
 This is helpful in HD displays.